JuliaDocs/Documenter.jl/docs/src/contributing.md

   * always use fenced code blocks instead of indented blocks;
   * follow the conventions outlined in the Julia documentation page on documentation.

+### Changelog

+All pull requests that make user visible changes should have a changelog entry formatted according to the [Keep a Changelog](https://keepachangelog.com/en/1.1.0/) style

 ## Tests

 ### Unit tests